splorp/npds-tracker-server/readme.md

 The basic configuration is great for development, testing, and Windows deployment.
 However, for those running Linux or Mac OS X, it may be preferable to install a more permanent version of the tracker.

-For a cleaner installation, create a JAR file at the command line:
+For a cleaner installation, create a Java archive (JAR) file at the command line:

 ```sh
 jar cvfm npdstracker.jar manifest.mf *.class